unionai/unionai-docs/source/core-concepts/workflows/eager-workflows.md

 - All exceptions raised by Flyte tasks or workflows will be caught and raised as an [`EagerException`](https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.experimental.EagerException.html#flytekit.experimental.EagerException) at runtime.
 - All task/subworkflow outputs are materialized as Python values, which includes offloaded types like `FlyteFile`, `FlyteDirectory`, `StructuredDataset`, and `pandas.DataFrame` will be fully downloaded into the pod running the eager workflow.
 This prevents you from incrementally downloading or streaming very large datasets in eager workflows.
 - Flyte entities that are invoked inside of an eager workflow must be registered under the same project and domain as the eager workflow itself.
 The eager workflow will execute the latest version of these entities.
-- Union console currently does not have a first-class way of viewing eager workflows, but it can be accessed via the task list view and the execution graph is viewable via Flyte Decks.
+- The UI currently does not have a first-class way of viewing eager workflows, but it can be accessed via the task list view and the execution graph is viewable via Flyte Decks.